Brazilian pews become trenches in fight against quarantine | WTOP

 “My mother is 74 and has hypertension and goes almost every day to the church that encourages even at-risk people,” read one of the anonymous complaints reviewed by the AP.

-The virus is real indeed, and not sparing religious communities.
 The leader of a South Korean church, which claims 200,000 members, bowed in apology after receiving blame for an outbreak of infections.
 In France, local media reported a large evangelical gathering in Mulhouse transformed the surrounding area into the country’s largest concentration of cases.
-In Washington state, a Presbyterian choir rehearsal attended by 60 people, all seemingly without symptoms, apparently produced 45 infections and two deaths, the Los Angeles Times reported Sunday.
+In Washington state, a community choir rehearsal in a Presbyterian church attended by 60 people, all seemingly without symptoms, apparently produced 45 infections and two deaths, the Los Angeles Times reported Sunday.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially those in at-risk groups, it can cause more severe illness, including pneumonia and death.